-The time taken for requests to arrive varies considerably, from a few days to several weeks, due in part to the availability of libraries maintaining their interlibrary loan services in response to Covid-19.
+The time taken for requests to arrive varies considerably, from a few days to several weeks.
+It is not possible to guarantee delivery within a specific timeframe.

 When your request has arrived, you will receive a notification via email to your DCU email account confirming its availability and the site for collection.

 You may receive several emails if you request a number of items.

 Your staff/student ID card is required when collecting such items.

 For requests received electronically, a pdf will be supplied subject to the lending terms of the supplying library.

 If the item requested cannot be obtained for any reason, you will be notified.